2021 Pittsburgh Pirates Depth Chart

-The acquisitions the Giants made in the 2017 off-season set the table for a deep squad heading into 2018.
+The acquisitions the Giants made in the off-season set the table for a deep squad heading into 2020.
 Evan Longoria and Andrew McCutchen joined the team in hopes of bolstering a more complete offensive attack.
 Longoria and McCutchen were both seasoned players that came onboard as franchise talents at their previous organizations.
-McCutchen would eventually be traded to the Yankees and Longoria would never get the ball rolling in 2018.
-The Giants might finish with a 10-game increase in the win column in 2018, but their down-trotted numbers will leave them near the bottom of their division.
+McCutchen would eventually be traded to the Yankees and Longoria would never get the ball rolling.
+The Giants might finish with a 10-game increase in the win column in 2020, but their down-trotted numbers will leave them near the bottom of their division.

 |Right Field||Gregory Polanco|